 to many different complex human environments.
 A reliable AI system needs to work with humans, not alone.

-We need to better understand how human teachers want to teach the agent and better support the ways in which people want to teach the agent.
+We need to better understand how people want to teach the agent and better support the ways in which people want to teach the agent.